 Your family should not delay in seeking legal advice about a potential wrongful death claim.
 Georgia has a statute of limitations that enforces a deadline on the right to file.
 This deadline is two years from the date of the victim’s death.
 If a surviving family member or representative of the estate does not file within the two-year time limit, he or she almost certainly loses the right to file.
 With only a few exceptions, the courts in Georgia dismiss cases brought after the statute of limitations.

 Hiring a wrongful death attorney in Augusta can help you and your family get through the legal process with minimal stress.
 Your lawyer can handle complicated legal matters for you while you grieve your loved one in peace.
-A lawyer can handle tasks such as investigating your case, gathering necessary evidence, properly assessing the value of your claim, identifying the correct defendant, conducting negotiations with an insurance company, and going to court on your behalf.
+Our personal injury lawyers in Augusta can handle tasks such as investigating your case, gathering necessary evidence, properly assessing the value of your claim, identifying the correct defendant, conducting negotiations with an insurance company, and going to court on your behalf.
 A lawyer can get the justice your loved one deserves and the financial award your family needs in the face of great tragedy.

 Call an experienced Augusta, GA wrongful death lawyer at Nicholson Revell, LLP to discuss your wrongful death suit during your free legal consultation.
 Our legal team is ready to meet with you to discuss your losses and the best way for you and your family to receive the justice and compensation you deserve.
 Contact us at (706) 722-8784 or fill out our convenient online form.